 How to Document Gaslighting in the Workplace: Templates and Tips

-Workplace gaslighting is particularly insidious because the power dynamics are built in.
-When your boss or a senior colleague makes you question your own memory, competence, or perception, there are professional consequences for responding the wrong way.
-You can't just set a firm boundary and walk away.
+Workplace gaslighting is especially hard because the power dynamics are built in.
+When your boss or a senior colleague makes you question your memory, competence, or perception, there are professional consequences for responding the wrong way.
+You can't set a firm boundary and walk away.
 You have to keep showing up.

 What Workplace Gaslighting Looks Like